Bongaigaon: Creation of Bongaigaon and modern era

 On 14 March 1989, bombs from separatist tribal militants exploded in Bongaigaon, killing 17 and wounding at least 48.

 The government of Assam decided in 1989 to create a new district of Bongaigaon, carving out some areas of the Goalpara and Kokrajhar Districts with its headquarters located at Bongaigaon.
 On 29 September 1989, the creation of Bongaigaon District was declared by the Government of Assam with its headquarters at Bongaigaon.
-In 2005, the Government of Assam declared Bongaigaon to be a city.

 In June 2022, heavy floods in Assam affected the residents of Bongaigaon.

 Administration

 The Bongaigaon Town Committee was first constituted in the year 1961 and was upgraded to a Municipal Board in the year 1977.
 Presently the Municipal Area consists of 25 wards covering an area of 14.31 sq m.

 Bongaigaon is part of Barpeta (Lok Sabha constituency).
-Phani Bhusan Choudhury is the current M.L.A. of the Bongaigaon constituency.
+Diptimayee Choudhury is the current M.L.A. of the Bongaigaon constituency.

 Geography

 Bongaigaon is located at 26°28′37″N 90°33′30″E. It has an average altitude of 62.6 metres.
 The town is situated 200 km west of the State Capital and has an important place in the communication network of Assam and wider northeast India.
 The New Bongaigaon railway station is a major hub connecting Assam with the rest of India.
 This town is also very well connected by road through the National Highways 31 B and 31C.
 This connectivity and the strategic location of the town in the region has made it an important center in trade and commerce in Western Assam, serving a vast hinterland.
 It is one of the biggest industrial towns in Lower Assam.
-The district is part of the Brahmaputra river's basin.
+The district is part of the Brahmaputra River's basin.